Rhinostone/gina/README.md

 <strong>Gina I/O</strong> - Node.js MVC and Event Driven framework

-> This is a `preview version`.
-We are looking for people to help us test and imrpove `Windows` support.
+> This is a `preview release`.
+We are looking for people to help us test and improve `Windows` support.
+> Some commands or features might not work since the framework is still in developpement & testing
+> We have some applications using the framework in production and we are still improving our code in order to release the `1.0.0` version: which should come by the end of 2022.

 ## Philosophy behind